Kanagawa at-large district

-The Kanagawa at-large district is a constituency of the House of Councillors in the Diet of Japan (national legislature) represented by six Councillors.
-It comprises the entire prefecture of Kanagawa and elects three Councillors every three years by single non-transferable vote.
+The Kanagawa at-large district (神奈川県選挙区, Kanagawa-ken senkyo-ku) is a constituency of the House of Councillors in the Diet of Japan (national legislature) represented by eight Councillors.
+It comprises the entire prefecture of Kanagawa and elects four Councillors every three years by single non-transferable vote.

 Between 1947 and 1995 Kanagawa was represented by four Councillors.
-The 1994 electoral reform reapportioned the number of seats, increasing the number of Councillors in Miyagi, Saitama, Kanagawa and Gifu by two each (one per election) and reducing the number in Hokkaido, Hyogo and Fukuoka.
+The 1994 electoral reform reapportioned the number of seats, increasing the number of Councillors in Miyagi, Saitama, Gifu, and Kanagawa by two each (one per election) and reducing the number in Hokkaido, Hyogo and Fukuoka.
 Kanagawa, like most two-member districts, had often split seats between the two major parties, the Liberal Democratic Party (LDP) and the Japan Socialist Party (JSP).
-Following another reapportionment in the 2007 election when Tokyo gained an additional Councillor Kanagawa has the lowest electoral weight for the House of Councillors countrywide.
-As of September 2009, 7,301,452 voters were registered in Kanagawa.
+Following another reapportionment in the 2007 election when Tokyo gained an additional Councillor, Kanagawa had the lowest electoral weight for the House of Councillors countrywide.
+This resulted in Tottori voters having five times more voting power than Kanagawa voters during the 2010 House of Councillors election.
+After a Supreme Court ruling on this election, the National Diet amended the Public Offices Election Law in November 2012 to add two seats to Kanagawa and Osaka each.
+However, this only reduced the largest vote disparity from five-fold to 4.77-fold (as of 2015).

+As of July 2025, 7,712,688 voters were registered in Kanagawa.